Marwan-9/absence-tracking-site/readme.md

 # Absence Tracking Tool
-A comprehensive tool that helps students of Faculty of Engineering, Cairo University
+A comprehensive tool that helps students of Faculty of Engineering in Cairo University
 to keep track of their absence.

 ## Overview